Helvetia, Arizona: History

 Korb sold cuts of beef to laborers and miners that had been sold to them by ranchers in the area.
 There was also a barbershop, a cobbler and a Chinese laundry.

-Helvetia would become Pima County’s biggest and most important mining camp around the turn of the twentieth century, a title that would be short lived.
+Helvetia would become Pima County's biggest and most important mining camp around the turn of the twentieth century, a title that would be short lived.

 While there was no lack of copper ore in the mining district, water was another story and the lack of it, made it difficult keep the new smelter cool.
 Another issue was a shortage of coke (a concentrated form of bituminous coal) which had to be brought in from the Vail station.
 The company found themselves unable to run the new smelter continuously and lost potential profits.

 The following year, the smelter burned down, temporarily shutting down operations until the following year.

-In 1905, a new company with a similar name Helvetia Copper Co. of Arizona took over but didn't have much better luck that it's predecessor in turning a profit.
+In 1905, a new company with a similar name Helvetia Copper Co. of Arizona took over but did not have much better luck that its predecessor in turning a profit.

 The Panic of 1907, a national financial crisis caused many issues in the mining camp and by 1911 the company shut down operations.
 The camp survived for a few more years, having life breathed into it during the U.S. involvement in WWI, when copper was needed for the war effort.
 In 1923, the school shut down and the far majority of the residents moved to the mining town of Greaterville or Tucson.

 The 1967 western film Hombre was shot in Helvetia.

 Today

 There is not much left of Helvetia to see, simply a pair of foundation walls rising above a floor, the ruins of the smelter, and the cemetery.
 In the vicinity there are slag heaps and shafts from the mines.
-Although the town is gone, there are several homes in the immediate area that are still in use, including the Helvetia Ranch.